Parichit1/python_mini_projects/README.md

 ---

 ### 10. **French Vocabulary Quiz**
 A quiz that tests users on the 100 most common French words.
-Users can choose how many questions they want, and the program randomly generates non-repeating vocabulary questions.
+Users can choose the number of questions they want, and the program randomly generates non-repeating vocabulary questions.
 **Concepts Used:** Dictionaries, lists, loops, user input, `random.sample()`.

+---

+### 11. Desktop Cleaner
+A simple automation script that organizes all files in a chosen folder (such as your Desktop) by grouping them into subfolders based on file type.
+For example, all `.pdf` files go into a "pdf Files" folder, all `.jpg` files go into "jpg Files", and so on.

+**Concepts Used:** File system operations, `os` module, `shutil`, loops, functions.